-Bihar Board 10th 12th results 2018: BSEB Intermediate results on June 7, Madhyamik results on June 20 at biharboard.ac.in
+Bihar Board 10th 12th results 2018: BSEB Intermediate results on June 6, Madhyamik results on June 20 at biharboard.ac.in

 Read | Bihar Board Inter exam 2018 result updates

-All the candidates who had appeared for the examinations can check the results through the official website, biharboard.ac.in.
-Apart from it, the results will also be available on the third party website, indiaresults.com.
+The result will also be available at the private website, indiaresults.com.
 This year, 17.70 lakh students had appeared for the Class 10 examinations while 12.80 lakh students wrote the class 12 examination.
 The Class 12 examination was held from February 6 to February 16, 2018, at around 1,384 centres across the state.

 To curb rampant cheating and paper leak, the board this year took stringent measures.
 According to reports, 114 students were caught cheating and two impersonators were arrested during the intermediate examination.BSEB has also introduced a stipend of Rs 1,200 for Class 10 toppers.
 The Class 11 students will have to score at least 60 per cent marks to be eligible for the scholarship in Class 12.